Vulcan Lies and Errors

 Data

-- Although not a Vulcan (McCoy wasn't sure ;-)), Commander Data is added here as he automatically assumed Vulcans cannot lie (TNG: "Data's Day").
+- Although not a Vulcan (McCoy wasn't sure ;-)), Commander Data is added here as he automatically assumes Vulcans cannot lie (TNG: "Data's Day").
 This is important as he is an android with great intelligence and should have a valid reason before he considers that to be true.

 The "Big Lies"